 Reviewers don't care whether you have vector or pixel graphics, provided the

-resolution is high enough for everything to look sharp.
+resolution is high enough (about 150 dpi) for everything to look sharp.
 That's good because

 Microsoft Word makes it very hard to achieve vector graphics within your Word

 document.
 Word will import many vector formats, including PDF, but stubbornly displays only a blurry pixelated rendition.
 The best solution I've found is

 to open the PDF in Adobe Illustrator and export it as a high-resolution pixelated

 PNG image (e.g. 150 dpi).
 Word imports and displays PNG images faithfully.

 This results in a Word document with sharp pixelated images, perfect for reviewers.